 - 2 large eggs

 - 1/2 teaspoon baking powder

 - 1/2 teaspoon salt

 - 1/8 tsp freshly ground black pepper

 - Shred the zucchini.
-My preferred method, which I find to be the easiest and fastest for shredding zucchini, is to use the shredding blade of the food processor.
+My preferred method, which I find to be the easiest and fastest, is to use the shredding blade of the food processor.
 You can also shred by using a box grater.

 - Place the shredded zucchini into a thin kitchen towel and squeeze as much water out as you can.

 - Place the squeezed zucchini into a bowl and add all the remaining ingredients except the olive oil.
 Lightly scramble the eggs in the bowl, then mix everything well until the mixture is moist and all ingredients are distributed.